ckirti-git/IPL-Data-Analysis/README.md

 🔹 **Libraries:** Pandas, Matplotlib, Seaborn, NumPy
 🔹 **Visualization Tools:** Matplotlib, Seaborn, PowerBI

-## How to Use
+## 🚀 How to Use
-1. Download the dataset.
-2. Run the Jupyter Notebook (`.ipynb`) file.
-3. Explore insights from visualizations.
+1️⃣ **Download the dataset** 📂 – Make sure to get the required dataset before running the project.
+2️⃣ **Run the Jupyter Notebook** 📒 – Open the `.ipynb` file in **Jupyter Notebook** or Google Colab.
+3️⃣ **Explore insights from visualizations** 📊 – Check the graphs and results to understand the patterns.

+🎯 _Now you’re ready to analyze and interpret the data!_ 🚀

 ## 🔥 Key Findings & Visualizations